-The Western Edge Biosciences (WEBS) program will create a world-class precinct for biosciences teaching, research, and training.
-It will improve research performance and learning experience in the biosciences, and help train the next generation of bioscientists, vets, and doctors.
-The program will also meet requirements for the global accreditation of the Doctor of Veterinary Medicine program in 2020, safeguarding the only accredited veterinary course in Victoria.
+The Western Edge Biosciences (WEBS) program has produced world-class facilities for teaching, research and training in the biosciences.
+This program seeks to improve research performance and enrich learning experiences, helping to train the next generation of bioscientists, vets, and doctors.
+The program is distinctive as it meets the requirements for the global accreditation of the Doctor of Veterinary Medicine program in 2020, safeguarding the only accredited veterinary course in Victoria.

-- WEBS Stage 1 at the Parkville campus
+- WEBS Stage 1 at the Parkville campus; and

 - Facilitate high quality learning and teaching in the biosciences, at scale and across disciplines, in line with the Growing Esteem strategy.